The shoot took place without any prior planning or preparation. It all began with a beautiful red accordion.

 My father took possession of a Weltmeister accordion last month, a gift from a close friend.
+The instrument was bequeathed to my father due to the advanced age and health issues of the owner.

 Due to the need for quick turnaround, there was no time to plan prior to the shoot.
 We shot in a shed with no room but for the bare essentials.